Liouville results for fully nonlinear equations modeled on H\"ormander vector fields: II. Carnot groups and Grushin

 \section{Abstract}

 The paper treats second order fully nonlinear degenerate elliptic equations having a family of subunit vector fields satisfying a full-rank bracket condition.
-It studies Liouville properties for viscosity sub- and supersolutions in the whole space, namely, that under a suitable bound at infinity from above and, respectively, from below, they must be constant.
+It studies Liouville properties for viscosity sub- and supersolutions in the whole space, namely, that under a suitable bound at infinity from above and, respectively, from below, they must be constants.
 In a previous paper we proved an abstract result and discussed operators on the Heisenberg group.
 Here we consider various families of vector fields: the generators of a Carnot group, with more precise results for those of step 2, in particular H-type groups and free Carnot groups, the Grushin and the { Heisenberg-Greiner} vector fields.
 All these cases are relevant in sub-Riemannian geometry and have in common the existence of a homogeneous norm that we use for building Lyapunov-like functions for each operator.
 We give explicit sufficient {conditions} on the size and sign of the first and { zero}-th order terms in the equations and discuss their optimality. {We also outline some applications of such results to the problem of ergodicity of multidimensional degenerate diffusion processes in the whole space.}